How customer service can put you ahead of your competitors?

 Jeff Bezos, Amazon founder and CEO still deal with mails containing feedback from customers, so that he can identify “pain points” and take necessary steps to address the issues that can be improved to deliver a better experience to customers.

-Building a brand centred around the customer
+Building a brand centered around the customer

 Amazon has been termed as the most valuable brand in the world, surpassing Google and Apple with a phenomenal growth of $108 billion in the last year.
 One key factor for making this possible is its customer-centric approach through the years.
 Amazon lays stress on the following points from which other business can learn a lesson or two.